kubauth/kubauth-doc/docs/40-applications-integration/130-minio.md

 EOF
 ```

-And set a user in this newly create group:
+Add a user to this newly created group:

 ``` { .bash .copy }